 If you notice your dog experiencing severe vomiting, loss of appetite, depression or bloody diarrhea, contact your veterinarian immediately.
 Most deaths from parvovirus occur within 48 to 72 hours following the onset of signs.

 How Can Parvovirus Be Treated

-Dogs infected with parvovirus need intensive treatment in a veterinary hospital, where they receive antibiotics, drugs to control the vomiting, intravenous fluids and other supportive therapies.
-Should your dog undergo this treatment, be prepared for considerable expense-the average hospital stay is about 5-7 days.
+Dogs infected with parvovirus need intensive treatment in a veterinary hospital, where they receive antibiotics, drugs to control the vomiting, intravenous fluids, and other supportive therapies.
+Should your dog undergo this treatment, be prepared for a considerable expense-the average hospital stay is about 5-7 days.

 The best way to prevent parvovirus is through good hygiene and vaccination.
-Make sure to get your puppies vaccinated, and that your adult dogs are kept up to date on their parvovirus vaccination.
+Make sure to get your puppies vaccinated.
+Additionally that your adult dogs are kept up to date on their parvovirus vaccination.
 Until a puppy has received its complete series of vaccinations, pet owners should use caution when bringing their pet to places where young puppies or dogs with unknown vaccination histories congregate.